Skip to content

 ListA typed collection of domains, TLDs, or email addressesBy ID, from a rule condition’s value (when operator is in_list)

-RuleA trigger (inbound or outbound), match conditions, and actions (block, mark_as_spam, assign_to_folder, and more)By ID, in a policy’s rules array for inbound processing.
-Outbound sends evaluate enabled outbound rules for the application.
+RuleA trigger (inbound or outbound), match conditions, and actions (block, mark_as_spam, assign_to_folder, and more)By ID, in a workspace’s rule_ids array.
+Nylas filters by trigger at evaluation time, so one array carries both directions.

-When a message arrives for an Agent Account, Nylas looks up the grant’s policy_id, evaluates each linked inbound rule in priority order (lowest number first), and applies the matching actions.
-When the account issues a send, Nylas evaluates the application’s enabled outbound rules before handing the message to the provider.
+When a message arrives for an Agent Account, Nylas resolves the grant’s workspace, applies the workspace policy’s limits and spam settings, and evaluates the workspace’s inbound rules in priority order (lowest number first).
+When the account issues a send, Nylas evaluates the workspace’s outbound rules before handing the message to the provider.
+If the workspace has no policy attached, the account runs at your billing plan’s maximum limits.
 Inbound and outbound rules are isolated: inbound rules never run during sends, and outbound rules never run on receipt, so the stored sent copy isn’t re-evaluated against inbound rules.
-Limits on the policy govern what the account can send and store.
+Limits on the policy govern what the account can send, receive, and store.
+Attachment limits (size, count, and allowed types) apply to inbound mail only — over-limit attachments are dropped from the stored message — and are never applied to the stored sent copy, so sent copies always keep all of their attachments.

 A policy is the configuration you reuse across many Agent Accounts.
 It contains: